Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 \ \

-To reword the above in perhaps a more digestable way, for a function to be referentially transparent: if a function receives the same input, it must produce the same output.
+To reword the above in perhaps a more digestible way, for a function to be referentially transparent: if a function receives the same input, it must produce the same output.
 Take for example the code shown in [@lst:referential_transparency_python] and [@lst:referential_transparency_haskell].

 ```{#lst:referential_transparency_python .python}
 def appendList(a, b):